Improving Indoor Air Quality During the Well-Sealed Winter Months

 After decades of neglect by the homebuilding industry, indoor air quality is finally getting some much-deserved airtime.
 It even has its own nickname: IAQ.
-Building scientists and progressive architects and builders now focus on air quality as a standard design factor, planning for things like all-season ventilation, reduction of pollutants and safe use of combustion appliances.
+Building scientists , as well as progressive architects and builders, now focus on air quality as a standard design factor, planning for things like all-season ventilation, reduction of pollutants and safe use of combustion appliances.
 The same measures can help keep your IAQ in good shape in the winter and throughout the year.

 Winter is Worst for Air Quality

 If you have one of those smart-aleck dads who upon finding a door left open in winter, comments, "What're you trying to do, heat the outdoors?" you already have an idea why air quality suffers most in the winter.
 Most homes are built with no means of bringing in fresh air apart from open doors and windows.

 In older houses, window leaks and other openings supply a small but constant air exchange with the outdoors—perhaps the only advantage of a poorly weather-sealed home.
 In newer, more airtight, homes, bathroom and kitchen vent fans routinely send air out of the house, while nothing is letting fresh air in.
 This not only reduces the effectiveness of the fans, it also means moisture and pollutants (not to mention odors) are trapped inside the house in higher concentrations during the winter.
 Compounding the problem is the fact that we go outside less often in wintertime.

 This phrase is commonly used by building pros to summarize the steps for improving IAQ.
 An expanded version goes something like this:

 - Eliminate unnecessary chemicals and other pollutants in and around the home

 - Isolate any pollutants that you can't eliminate to at least keep them out of your living space